uvarc/rc-learning/content/courses/python_introduction/functions.md

 Functions break down the programming into a series of well-defined tasks.
 This makes code easier to read, debug, and maintain.
 Functions also reduce "cut and paste" errors.
 If a code carries out the same operations on different data more than once, those sections should be converted to a function.

+Functions have some similarities to mathematical functions, but also some differences.
+A function has a _name_, _arguments_, a body of code implementing the algorithm for evaluating the function, and a _return value_.
+The name of the function is chosen by the programmer and must obey the same rules as variable naming in Python.

-## Arguments
+## Defining  Functions

-Like mathematical functions, programming functions (usually) take _arguments_.
+Functions (usually) take arguments.
 In computer-science language the variable that represents an argument in the function definition is often called a _parameter_ or a _dummy variable_.
-Functions must be _called_ by name or they do nothing.
-Their code is static until it is invoked by a _caller_.
-The interpreter must have encountered the function definition before it can be called; interpreters cannot move upward in a file.
-In addition, invoking a function causes its name to take on the return value, but in Python functions are not equivalent to variables -- that value will not be stored anywhere.
-It must be explicitly assigned, used in an expression, or printed for the result to be captured.

 In strict usage the sequence of variables may be called the _argument list_ in the caller and the _parameter list_ in the function definition; however, these terms tend to be used interchangeably.
 Arguments are said to be _passed_ from the caller to the function.

 The function _returns_ a value, which replaces the function's name after it has been executed.
 In Python functions must always return a value; if the programmer does not specify one, Python returns the special value `None`.
 A function may return exactly one item, but that quantity may be a compound data structure such as a list or tuple, so it is possible to return multiple values from a function.

+Functions must be _called_ by name or they do nothing.
+Their code is static until it is invoked by a _caller_.
+The interpreter must have encountered the function definition before it can be called; interpreters cannot move upward in a file.
+Invoking a function causes its name to take on the return value, but in Python functions are not equivalent to variables -- that value will not be stored anywhere.
+It must be explicitly assigned, used in an expression, or printed for the result to be captured.

 Best practice is to place all the functions you will use at the top of the file, right after the main docstring.
 Functions may have a docstring themselves.
 This is particularly important if the function is lengthy or complicated.